-The news of slavery’s end reached Texas, well, late.
-President Abraham Lincoln had issued the Emancipation Proclamation September 22, 1862, and it took effect January 1, 1863, freeing slaves in all states that had seceded and joined the Confederacy — not that it was possible to enforce it universally, as the Civil War would continue nearly two and a half years longer.
+The news of slavery's end reached Texas, well, late.
+President Abraham Lincoln issued the Emancipation Proclamation on September 22, 1862, and it took effect on January 1, 1863, freeing those enslaved in all states that had seceded and joined the Confederacy -- not that it was possible to enforce it universally, as the Civil War would continue nearly two and a half years longer.
 Gen. Robert E. Lee, the top Confederate commander, surrendered in April 1865, but Confederate forces in the west kept on fighting, finally surrendering June 2.
 By then, many Southerners had brought their slaves to Texas, considered out of the reach of the Union Army.

 Juneteenth celebrations became a fixture in Texas over the succeeding years, with celebrants dressing in their finest clothes and gathering for a feast along with games, religious services, speeches, and political organizing.
 When white officials banned access to certain public parks, Black residents established their own spaces.

 African-Americans in other parts of the U.S. sometimes celebrated emancipation on other milestone dates -- September 22 or January 1 for the Emancipation Proclamation, January 31 for Congress's passage of the Thirteenth Amendment in 1865, abolishing slavery throughout the nation (a few states that allowed slavery had not seceded and were therefore not affected by the Emancipation Proclamation), or a few other dates.
 But as Black Texans migrated to other states, they brought the Juneteenth tradition with them -- plus the date was one that usually promised good weather for outdoor events.